 This approach centers around relieving pain while restoring health and function to the body, rather than recommending prescription drugs or surgery.
 Because each case of shoulder pain is different, we have each new patient in for an initial evaluation before recommending treatment options.
 Moreover, Austin Preferred offers a wide array of treatment options for shoulder pain.
 This allows our providers to create plans of care that are truly unique to each patient’s needs.
 Treatment plans for shoulder pain typically include some combination of:

 Health insurance covers some of the options listed here, while others are available at our reasonable self-pay rates.
 Our staff is typically willing to accommodate patients with specific requests, and we even offer free consultations for some services.

-Call (512) 442-2727 with questions or to schedule an appointment at our South Austin clinic.
+Call (512) 442-2727 with questions or to schedule an appointment at our Westlake clinic.
 You can also reference our Services and Conditions pages for more information on treatment at Austin Preferred.

 Q: Does health insurance cover treatment for shoulder pain relief in Austin?

 A: Health insurance covers some of the treatment options we offer, while others are only available at the self-pay rate.

 Q: How do I know what is causing my shoulder pain?

 A: Because shoulder pain can stem from many different causes, we first have each new patient in for a detailed evaluation to determine the nature of the condition.

 Q: How quickly will my shoulder pain subside after starting treatment?

 A: Because each case is different, treatment plans vary in length based on the patient’s condition, diagnosis, and response to treatment.